Listen to this Article

 East Tennessee is home to a variety of wildlife.
 However, one species is more popular and treasured above all the rest.
 The Black Bear.
 The majority of black bears in this region live in and around the Cherokee National Forest and The Great Smoky Mountain National Park.
-With the creation of a world recognized national forest and park in the 1930’s, the black bear population has grown steadily.
-Because of the protection these lands provide, the East Tennessee Mountains are alive with black bears.
+With the creation of a world recognized national forest and park in the 1930’s, the smoky mountain bear population has grown steadily.
+Because of the protection these lands provide, the Mountains of east Tennessee are alive with bears.
 This is their roaming ground and, although it's rather large, it's still not what they once had.
-Because of our growing population and economic growth, black bears have lost valuable habitat and food sources.
-Once, long ago, black bears were found throughout much of northern America.
+Because of our growing population and economic growth, smoky mountain bears have lost valuable habitat and food sources.
+Once, long ago, these black bears were found throughout much of northern America.